She Loves Me: 1993 Broadway revival

-Second Broadway revival
+2016 Broadway revival

 The Roundabout Theatre Company presented a revival in 2016, again directed by Scott Ellis and choreographed by Warren Carlyle, on Broadway which opened at Studio 54 on March 17 following previews from February 19 in a limited engagement to June 5.
 The production starred Laura Benanti as Amalia, Zachary Levi as Georg, Jane Krakowski as Ilona, Gavin Creel as Kodaly, Byron Jennings as Maraczek, and Michael McGrath as Sipos.
 On December 2, 2015, it was announced that Byron Jennings would play the role of Maraczek, replacing René Auberjonois.
 The revival's run was extended to July 10, 2016, and Tom McGowan replaced Michael McGrath in the role of Sipos beginning May 10, 2016.

-Following the huge success of the 2016 Broadway revival, the musical was revived in London's West End at the Menier Chocolate Factory, opening on November 25, 2016, in previews, officially on December 7, for a limited run through March 5, 2017.
+Following the huge success of the 2016 Broadway revival, the musical was revived in London's West End at the Menier Chocolate Factory, with the first preview on November 25, 2016 and opening officially on December 7, for a limited run through March 5, 2017.
 Directed by Matthew White, the cast starred Scarlett Strallen as Amalia Balash.